cacophony-wj/LeS/README.md

 # A word about ENBs

 This list began with the intention of exploiting Rudy's _Cathedral Weathers ENB_ to the hilt, but then I began to tinker with the 4K idea and Rudy's preset disappeared for a lengthy update process.
 Testing revealed that Rudy made this modlist a slideshow at 4K, so I switched to _Serio's ENB_ instead.
 It is very bright and somewhat desaturated.
-If you don't like it, I have also included _LJoss_ in the downloads directory which you can install as an alternate.
-Once Rudy's mod gets unhidden I will include that as an option as well.
-In theory, though, any _ENB_ that works with _Cathedral Weathers_ will work here, including the popular _Silent Horizons_ or the screen archer's favorite _PI-CHO_.
-Be warned, the latter two ENBs are among the most demanding available.
+If you don't like it, I have also included _LJoss_, _PI-CHO_, the aforementioned _Rudy for Cathedral_ in the downloads directory which you can install if you wish to try them.
+Just find them on the Nexus and follow the instructions.
+In theory, any _ENB_ that works with _Cathedral Weathers_ will work here, including the popular _Silent Horizons_.
+Be warned, the latter is among the most demanding available.

 ## Requirements